 Simple example.
 Population vector will be 1-D, i.e. just a scalar.
 Coarse coding with only 3 units, and broad tuning with width = 10.

+First we predict the response of the three neurons to a particular input.
 Suppose the input to the population is xinput = 5.